42mcmaster/classProjects/earthquakeAPI_walkthrough.md

 - A web browser (Chrome, Edge, Firefox, or Safari — any works).
 - **IDLE** — Python's built-in editor.
 Already installed on lab machines.
 - A free **Tableau Public** account.

-No `pip install`, no Anaconda download, no package managers.
-We'll use only what ships with Python.

 ---

 ## Part 0 — Setup (about 5 minutes)